Associate Professor of Media and Public Affairs; Director, Institute for Public Diplomacy and Global Communication

-William Lafi Youmans is an assistant professor at the George Washington University's School of Media and Public Affairs.
+William Lafi Youmans is an associate professor at the George Washington University's School of Media and Public Affairs.
 Broadly interested in questions of transnationalism, power and communication, his primary research interests include global news, law and politics.
 His other areas of interest include researching terrorism, American international broadcasting, Middle East politics and Arab-American studies.

 Dr. Youmans presents at academic conferences including the annual gatherings of the Middle East Studies Association, the International Communication Association, the National Communication Association, the International Studies Association and the American Sociological Association.